 School Psychology Services

-School psychologists are actively involved in conducting evaluations to determine eligibility for special education, Section 504 and gifted education.
-In addition, they assist with pre-referral interventions related to behavior and academic achievement, provide input during the development of the student’s IEP, and provide counseling and crisis intervention.
+Our district school psychologist is actively involved in conducting evaluations to determine eligibility for special education.
+In addition, they assist with pre-referral interventions related to behavior and academic achievement, provide input during the development of the student’s IEP, and provide behavioral intervention.